Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of disease from the electronic health record: Results

 \subsection{Inferred causes of CS}

-Inferred sources were arranged in descending order by their mean absolute SHAP value, with the top 10 most predictive sources shown in \textbf{Fig.4(b)}.
-The majority of these sources follow a similar pattern: the highest-featured (and usually dominant) chart variable is a medication known to reduce stroke risk, while the remaining variables comprise the constellation of clinical diagnoses and symptoms one would expect to see in a patient taking said medication (\textbf{Fig. 5}).
+Sources were arranged in descending order by mean absolute SHAP value, with the top 10 most predictive sources of CS shown in \textbf{Fig.5}.
+The majority of these exhibit a common pattern: the highest-featured (and usually dominant) chart variable is a medication known to reduce stroke risk, and the remaining variables comprise the constellation of clinical diagnoses, symptoms and drugs one would expect to see in a patient taking said medication (\textbf{Fig. 6}).
 Records with negative expressions for these sources largely had positive SHAP values (indicating increased predicted stroke risk), and vice versa.

 Positive expressions of these sources are easy to interpret\textemdash they indicate that the medication is present in the record, and at least some of the features are as well.
 Records with a zero or near-zero value for these sources are similarly easy\textemdash neither the medication nor the associated features are present.
 However, records with negative expressions for these sources are harder to interpret, despite these records yielding the highest positive SHAP values for the corresponding signature.
-Upon chart review, records that negatively express sources are often partial matches, where some of the variables further down the signature description diagram \textbf{(Fig.3)} are present, while the dominant variable(s) are not.
+Upon chart review, records that negatively express sources are often partial matches, where some of the variables further down the signature description diagram \textbf{(Fig.6)} are present, while the dominant variable(s) are not.
 In the case of these medication-dominated sources, this looks like a record that does not contain a mention of the indicated medication but does mention diagnoses associated with said medication.